-Our Latin program is unique in that, for those students who begin in the Lower School, it achieves mastery of the Latin Grammar before high school - a practice which was the norm prior to the 20th century, but is rare today.
-Most of the classroom materials used to teach the Latin Grammar-Prima Latina, Latina Christiana, Lingua Angelica, and the First Form Series-have been developed by Cheryl Lowe and Memoria Press.
+Our Latin program is unique in that, for those students who begin in the Lower School, it achieves mastery of the Latin Grammar before high school-a practice which was the norm prior to the twentieth century, but is rare today.
+Most of the classroom materials used to teach the Latin Grammar-Prima Latina, Latina Christiana, Lingua Angelica, and the Forms series-have been developed by Cheryl Lowe and Memoria Press.